fitian-omar/computes_ethics/_podcasts/podcast1.md

 ---
-title: "Podcast 1"
+title: "Podcast 1: Ethical Frameworks in Media"
 collection: podcasts
 permalink: /podcasts/podcast1
-excerpt: "Let's chat about ethical frameworks in X,Y,Z."
+excerpt: "Let's chat about ethical frameworks in Game of Thrones, politics, and children's media"
 date: 2009-10-01
-audio: ethics_fall2025/files/strings.mp3
+audio: computes_ethics/files/Fitian_Guth_podcast1.mp3
+video: computes_ethics/files/audiogram_podcast1.mp4
 ---

-Details about the podcast.
+The podcast discusses six ethical frameworks through six literary and public figures.
+We evaluate their priorities and the alignment of their actions with ethical frameworks.
+We also discuss any parallels between figures.